cbaziotis/ntua-slp-semeval2018/README.md

 ### Example - Sentiment Analysis on SemEval 2017 Task 4A
-You can test that you have a working setup by training a sentiment analysis model on [SemEval 2017 Task 4A](http://alt.qcri.org/semeval2017/task4/), which is used for pretraining for Task 1.
+You can test that you have a working setup, by training a sentiment analysis model on [SemEval 2017 Task 4A](http://alt.qcri.org/semeval2017/task4/), which is used as a source task for transfer learning in Task 1.

 First, start the visdom server, which is needed for visualizing the training progress.